-Once ingested, Azadirachtin can block the appetite signals, cause infertility, and prevent nymphs from reaching adulthood.
+Once ingested, Azadirachtin can block appetite signals, cause infertility, and prevent nymphs from reaching adulthood.

 Never use raw neem in foliar sprays due to the risk of chemical burns.

-These cakes have trace amounts of neem oil and Azadirachtin and commonly used as a supplemental fertilizer.
+Neem cakes are the solid remnants left after extracting raw neem oil.
+They contain trace amounts of neem oil and Azadirachtin and are commonly used as a supplemental fertilizer.

 The exact NPK varies by manufacturer but is usually around 4-1-2.

 Neem cakes won’t affect leaf-based pests but can be an effective barrier against grubs and other ground-based pests without harming earthworms.